o-t-w/blog/src/content/blog/how-to-gif-2025.md

 > “AVIF supports both lossless and lossy compression, as well as high dynamic range (HDR), wide color gamut (WCG), transparency, and animation.”

 While animated AVIF has been supported in all browsers for several years, the format can suffer from frame rate performance issues in Safari.

+### WebP

+WebP is a [significant improvement](https://developers.google.com/speed/webp/faq#why_should_i_use_animated_webp) over GIF or animated PNG.
+According to Google (the creators of WebP) "Animated GIFs converted to lossy WebPs are 64% smaller, while lossless WebPs are 19% smaller."
+Browser support is universal and extends further back than support for animated AVIF.

 ### JPEG-XL